Alexander Gillespie: Early life and education

-Like many practitioners of his day he combined surgery with general practice.
-He had appointments as surgeon to a number of institutions including the Lock Hospital in Surgeons' Square, the Edinburgh Lunatic Asylum and Gillespie's Hospital for the Elderly.
+Like many practitioners of his day, he combined surgery with general practice.
+He had appointments as a surgeon at several institutions including the Lock Hospital in Surgeons' Square, the Edinburgh Lunatic Asylum, and Gillespie's Hospital for the Elderly.

-He was surgeon to Donaldson's Hospital, a school which had family connections.
+He was a surgeon at Donaldson's Hospital, a school that had family connections.
 His sister Jane Gillespie (1770–1828) married James Donaldson (1751–1830), who bequeathed a large part of his estate to establish Donaldson's Hospital, founded to maintain and educate poor children.
 There is an insight into Alexander Gillespie's practice in his son's obituary which observes that Alexander Gillespie 'worked his easy largely aristocratic practice with a light hand...'

 Membership of societies

+In 1802 Gillespie was elected a member of the Harveian Society of Edinburgh and served as President in 1820.
 In 1803 he was elected a member of the Aesculapian Club.
 In 1806 he is listed as a member of the Royal Highland Agricultural Society.
 In 1812 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Thomas Allan, James Russell and Ninian Imrie.

 Later life and family

 In 1818 he was living at 30 York Place in Edinburgh's New Town, a handsome Georgian terraced townhouse.
-Post Office Directories continue to show him here for many years but his given occupation changes from surgeon to doctor in 1834, suggesting that he had given up surgery in favour of general practice.
+Post Office Directories continue to show him here for many years but his given occupation changed from surgeon to doctor in 1834, suggesting that he had given up surgery in favor of general practice.

 He died in Edinburgh on 2 September 1859 at 45 Castle Street and is buried in Dalry Cemetery.

-On 1 June 1812 he had married Eliza Mary Shirriff.
+On 1 June 1812, he married Eliza Mary Shirriff.

-Their son, James Donaldson Gillespie (1824-1891) graduated MD from the University of Edinburgh, gained the FRCSEd diploma, became a surgeon in the Royal Infirmary of Edinburgh and was President of the Royal College of Surgeons of Edinburgh between 1869 and 1871.
+Their son, James Donaldson Gillespie (1824-1891) graduated MD from the University of Edinburgh, gained the FRCSEd diploma, became a surgeon in the Royal Infirmary of Edinburgh, and was President of the Royal College of Surgeons of Edinburgh between 1869 and 1871.